View All 1812 Draped Bust to Left Half Eagle

 Description

 The 1812 Draped Bust to Left Half Eagle is a Gold Half Eagle produced at the Philadelphia Mint as part of the Draped Bust to Left Half Eagles 1807-1812 series.
-The U.S. Mint produced 58,087 examples.
-The obverse features Liberty facing left wearing a mob cap or turban with a larger, draped bust, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
-Designed by John Reich.
+With a mintage of 58,087, this is a less common issue.
+The obverse features Liberty facing left wearing a mob cap or turban with a larger, draped bust and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+Final year of the Capped Bust Left (Draped Bust) type.
+The Capped Head design replaced it in 1813.
+Estimated market value ranges from $4.8K to $32K depending on grade and condition.
 Struck in 91.7% gold, 8.3% copper, weighing 8.75 grams, 25 mm in diameter, with a reeded edge.
 Cataloged as PCGS #8112.
-John Reich redesigned the Half Eagle with a larger, left-facing bust in 1807.
-Relatively low mintages make all dates moderately scarce.
-The series is collected both by date and by die variety.

 External References